 Collingdale is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,792 people and three constituent neighborhoods, Collingdale is the 141st largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Collingdale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collingdale is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Collingdale who work in office and administrative support (17.46%), sales jobs (9.44%), and personal care services (8.76%).
+There are especially a lot of people living in Collingdale who work in office and administrative support (16.33%), sales jobs (9.18%), and healthcare (6.95%).

-The citizens of Collingdale are slightly less educated than the national average of 21.84% for the average city or town: 16.11% of adults in Collingdale have a bachelor's degree or advanced degree
+The percentage of adults in Collingdale who are college-educated is close to the national average for all communities of 21.84%: 17.40% of the adults in Collingdale have a bachelor's degree or advanced degree.

-The per capita income in Collingdale in 2010 was $22,039, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $88,156 for a family of four.
+The per capita income in Collingdale in 2010 was $22,901, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $91,604 for a family of four.
 However, Collingdale contains both very wealthy and poor people as well.

 Collingdale is an extremely ethnically-diverse borough.
 The people who call Collingdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collingdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Collingdale include Italian, German, English, and Polish.